 The local authority search is normally applied for by your solicitor soon after you agree to buy a property.
 They will normally ask you to pay this upfront and can take between 2-5 weeks depending on how busy the local authority and housing market is.

 At YesCanDo Money we are a Fee Free Mortgage Broker.
 Being a family-run independent mortgage broker, we know the importance of looking after our clients.
-With over 14,000 mortgages available at any one time we will search the whole market to get you the best rates and deals.
-With a team of very experienced and also very helpful mortgage advisers, why not give us a call or drop us an email to see if we can be of any help.
+With over 14,000 mortgages available at any one time we will search the whole market to get you the best mortgage deals and interest rates.
+With a team of very experienced and also very helpful mortgage advisers, why not give us a call or WhatsApp us to see if we can be of any help.

 FREQUENTLY ASKED QUESTIONS

-What is an arrangement fee and is it worth it?
+What is an arrangement fee and is it worth paying?

-Most lenders offer 2 options on each mortgage.
-A mortgage interest rate with no fee and an even lower mortgage interest rate but with a fee.
+Most lenders offer two options on each mortgage.
+A mortgage interest rate with no fee and an even lower mortgage interest rate but with an arrangement fee.
 How do you know which one is best for you?

 We dig deeper within the guide linked below to see what situations you will benefit from getting a lower mortgage interest rate by paying arrangement fees.
 We also explain a few exceptions to the rule you should be aware of. – https://yescandomoney.com/should-i-pay-an-arrangement-fee-to-get-a-lower-interest-rate/

 How much you can borrow for a mortgage?

 Before you start to look for a property you need to know how much you can borrow on a mortgage.
 Each bank and building society can calculate this with their own mortgage affordability calculator.
 This could be anywhere between 4 and 4.75 times your household income.
 In some circumstances, this can be as high as 5 times your household income.